Beach Camp MMA is a one of a kind marine science & outdoor education summer program located on a sandy protected bay in the Seattle suburb of Edmonds

 Dolphins have increased freedom to choose their activities, more flexible schedules, and increased autonomy within the various Beach Camp activities and over the Beach Camp property.
 Beach Camp Dolphins enjoy a fun filled week away from home, video games, and the pressures of social media, leaving them with wonderful memories and life skills to last a lifetime.
 Beach Camp Dolphins come away as stronger, more resilient, and more thoughtful teens who are better equipped to navigate the challenges of middle school.

-Major activities for Beach Camp Dolphins include sea kayaking in singles, sailing sans instructor, beach biking, and Zodiac expeditions.
+Major activities for Beach Camp Dolphins include sea kayaking, sailing sans instructor, beach biking, and Zodiac expeditions.

 Orcas (Grades 8-9)

 Orcas are the highest and arguably most important grade level at Beach Camp.
-Orcas are looked up to as camp leaders and receive increased freedom and responsibility including operation of outboard powered Zodiacs.
-The increased confidence and self-reliance provided by Beach Camp is especially important for Orca teens who are (or soon to be) navigating the challenges of high school.
-Orca teens in need of service learning hours are eligible for service learning credit for time spent on Save Our Shorelines sponsored Beach Camp science projects.
+Orcas are looked up to as camp leaders and receive increased freedom and responsibility including operation of outboard powered Zodiacs, and weather permitting, a weekly sea kayak trip across Puget Sound to Whidbey Island.
+The increased confidence, courage, and self-reliance developed by the Beach Camp experience is especially important for Orca teens who are (or soon to be) navigating the challenges of high school and life outside the home.
+Orca teens in need of service learning hours are eligible for service learning credit for time spent on Marine Mammal Academy sponsored science projects.

-Major activities for Beach Camp Orcas may include solo sailing, operating Zodiacs, overnight camp out.
+Major activities for Beach Camp Orcas may include sailing, driving zodiacs, wooden boat building, sea kayak trip to Whidbey Island.

 Counselors in Training (CIT)

-Beach Camp recruits nationally and internationally for the best possible staff to instruct and inspire our students, and we are also committed to developing our own talent through a multi-year progression through high school which allows Beach Camp students to progress through the various levels of knowledge and responsibility necessary for full paid counselor/instructor positions when they reach college.
+In addition to recruiting nationally and internationally for the best possible staff to inspire our students, we are also committed to developing our own talent through a multi-year progression through high school which allows Beach Camp MMA students to progress through the various levels of knowledge and responsibility necessary for full paid junior counselor/instructor/counselor positions.
+CITs earn a $100/wk stipend, and are eligible for promotion to full pay $400/wk junior counsel when they turn 18.

-Campers with substantial Beach Camp experience and the requisite maturity and responsibility are eligible for the for the Beach Camp CIT program where they shadow or work alongside Beach Camp Counselor-Educators to help plan and deliver highest quality and safest Beach Camp program possible.
-There are 3 CIT levels, CIT 1 (camp tuition continues to apply), CIT 2 (CITs attend camp free of charge), and CIT 3 (CITs earn a stipend).
+Graduating Orcas (entering grade 11 in the fall) with substantial Beach Camp experience and the requisite maturity and responsibility are eligible to apply for CIT status where they work alongside Beach Camp Counselor-Educators to help plan and deliver highest quality and safest Beach Camp program possible.

-As a service to the community Beach Camp offers a Monday - Friday day camp program for Minnows (grades 2-3) and Seals (grade 4-5).
-Day camp is considered an introduction to the normal Beach Camp overnight program and consists of a sampling of several Beach Camp water activities and an emphasis on beach based fun and learning activities in day camper activity groups.
+As a service to the community Beach Camp offers a Monday - Friday day camp program for Minnows (grades 2-3 at time of registration) and Seals (grade 4-5 at time of registration).
+Day camp is an introduction to the normal Beach Camp overnight program and consists of a sampling of several Beach Camp water activities and an emphasis on beach based fun and learning activities in day camp only activity groups.
+9:30am drop off 4:30pm pickup (sorry early drop off/extended day not available at this time).